Unlabeled sample compression schemes and corner peelings for ample and maximum classes: Corner Peelings and Partial Shellings

-A \emph{free face} of a cube complex $Q(C)$ is a face $Q$ of $Q(C)$ strictly contained in only one other face $Q'$ of $Q(C)$.
-An \emph{elementary collapse} is the deletion of a free face $Q$ (thus also of $Q'$) from $Q(C)$.
-A cube complex $Q(C)$ is \emph{collapsible} if $C$ can be reduced to a single vertex by a sequence of elementary collapses.
 Collapsibility is a stronger version of contractibility.
-The sequences of elementary collapses of a collapsible cube complex $Q(C)$ can be viewed as discrete Morse functions \cite{Fo} without critical cells, i.e., acyclic perfect matchings of the face poset of $Q(C)$.
-From the definition it follows that if $C$ has a corner peeling, then the cube complex $Q(C)$ is collapsible: the sequence of elementary collapses follows the corner peeling order (in general, detecting if a finite complex is collapsible is NP-complete \cite{Ta}).
-Theorem \ref{thm:ample2}(5) implies that the cube complexes of ample classes are contractible (see also \cite{BaChKn} for a more general result).
-In fact, the cube complexes of ample classes are collapsible (this extends the collapsibility of finite CAT(0) cube complexes established in \cite{AdBe}):
+The sequences of elementary collapses of a collapsible cube complex $Q(C)$ can be viewed as discrete Morse functions~\cite{Fo} without critical cells, i.e., acyclic perfect matchings of the face poset of $Q(C)$.
+From the definition it follows that if $C$ has a corner peeling, then the cube complex $Q(C)$ is collapsible: the sequence of elementary collapses follows the corner peeling order (in general, detecting if a finite complex is collapsible is NP-complete~\cite{Ta}).
+Theorem~\ref{thm:ample2}(5) implies that the cube complexes of ample classes are contractible (see also~\cite{BaChKn} for a more general result).
+In fact, the cube complexes of ample classes are collapsible (this extends the collapsibility of finite CAT(0) cube complexes established in~\cite{AdBe}):

-\begin{proposition} If $C\subseteq 2^{\X}$ is an ample class, then the cube complex $Q(C)$ is collapsible. \end{proposition}
+\begin{proposition} If $C\subseteq 2^{\U}$ is an ample class, then the cube complex $Q(C)$ is collapsible. \end{proposition}